AdobeDocs/experience-manager-htl.en/help/using/block-statements.md

 The goal of the `<sly>` element is to make it more obvious that the element is not output.
 If you want you can still use `data-sly-unwrap`.

 As with `data-sly-unwrap`, try to minimize the use of this.

+## Additional Resources {#additional-resources}

+If you want to dive in to HTL directly consider checking out:

+* [The WKND tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) - Use HTL to implement an simple AEM project from scratch
+* [The HTL specification](htl-specification.md) - If you have specific questions about HTL syntax